Chandni-L5/Travel-Budget-Tool/README.md

 I decided to create a new function to wipe all the content in the google document on confirmation by the user at the end of the programme.
 ![screenshot of clear_google_doc function](/documentation/clear_google_doc.png)
 ![screenshot of clear_google_doc message](/documentation/clear_doc.jpg)

+In addition another issue identified was that the google document updates at various stages throughout the programme, this creates an issue if the terminal is refreshed or restarted as the summaries may print to the document when not necessarily required by the user.

+To fix this I run the function `clear_google_doc` function at the very beginning of the programme to ensure the document is cleared at the start.

 ### Validator Testing
 The code has been run through the [CI Python Linter](https://pep8ci.herokuapp.com/) and no errors have been found.